iusehooks/redhooks/README.md

 ```

 ## Dispatching Sync and Async Actions - Expensive rendering operation
-For components wich perform expensive rendering the use of `connect` HOC helps to avoid unnecessary re-renders.
+For components requiring expensive rendering, the use of `connect` helps to avoid any unnecessary re-rendering.

 `./components/DispatchActionExpensive.js`
 ```js